 Skip to Content

-The conjugation of attendre (Meaning: To wait; Pronunciation: atɑ̃dʀ) is J’attends (I wait), tu attends (you wait), il, elle attend (he, she waits), nous attendons (we wait), vous attendez (you wait) and il, elles attendent (they wait).
-Keep reading to find complete attendre conjugation tables with example sentences.
+Attendre (to wait) is an essential A1 beginner verb.
+The present tense conjugation of attendre is j’attends (I wait), tu attends (you wait), il, elle attend (he, she waits), nous attendons (we wait), vous attendez (you wait) and il, elles attendent (they wait).
+Attendre is a regular RE verb.

 Attendre conjguation